 Let's just say our travel results varied wildly.
 But we were doing it.
 And yes, we took the boys along (not to Fiji – that time was for US).

 In travel, we found joy.
 We also learned a lot more about each other, as well as our love for personal space.
 We require space to just BE as a family as well as space to be as individual people.
 To think and to breathe as well as to process our feelings.
 We found ourselves learning to be more patient with each other and learning to care more about each other.

 Never forget Home

 Through all of this, we always felt a desire to come back to where we started.
 We loved the open road for everything that it offered, but we loved knowing that there was a place to belong.
-Home on our little farm in San Diego.
+Home on our little farm.
 With that realization, we became more than a family travel blog.
 We became an all-around family learning blog.
 We share what we learn as we go.
 All six of us.

-Well, the baby will probably share more as he grows older but there's lots about him.
+Well, the baby will probably share more as he grows older but there's still lots about him in this space.

 May we always be together.

 Be sure to follow along with us and check out our INSTAGRAM page where we post daily and answer any questions you might have.
 Trust me, we had LOTS of questions when we started out, without much help figuring it out.
 While we're doing our thing on the farm and on the road, we're sharing what we learn for you to learn right alongside.
 We appreciate you being here.